Craig Casey: Ireland

 Casey was selected in the squad for the 2022 Ireland rugby union tour of New Zealand, and started in the uncapped match against the Māori All Blacks on 29 June, which ended in a 32–17 defeat for Ireland, and also started in the second uncapped match against the Māori All Blacks on 12 July, which ended in a 30–24 win for Ireland.
 He captained Ireland A in their 47–19 defeat against an All Blacks XV on 4 November 2022, and featured as a substitute for Ireland during their 35–17 win against Fiji on 12 November and their 13–10 win against Australia on 19 November during the 2022 Autumn Nations Series.

 After Jamison Gibson-Park pulled out before kick-off due to injury, Casey was promoted to the bench for Ireland's opening fixture of the 2023 Six Nations Championship against Wales on 4 February, replacing Conor Murray during the second-half of Ireland's 34–10 away win.
 With Gibson-Park also ruled out of the round two fixture against France on 11 February, Casey retained his place on the bench and replaced Conor Murray during the second-half of Ireland's 32–19 win, before being promoted to the starting XV in Ireland's 34–20 away win against Italy in round three on 25 February.
 Ireland went on win the grand slam.

+During the 2023 Rugby World Cup warm-up matches, Casey started for Ireland in their 33–17 win against Italy on 5 August but had to leave the field with an injury early in the second-half.
+He returned from injury to feature as a replacement in Ireland's 17–13 win against Samoa on 26 August and was selected in Ireland's 33-man squad for the 2023 Rugby World Cup.
+Casey made his World Cup debut for Ireland in their 59–16 win against Tonga in their second pool game on 16 September.

+In November 2024, he scored his first conversion for Ireland.
+During their 2024 Autumn Nations Series fixture against Fiji, starting fly half Sam Prendergast was sin binned following a high tackle.
+In his absence, Casey successfully took the conversion following a try from Josh van der Flier before scoring a try himself as Ireland went on to win 52-17.